 |Vantage South End - West Tower||1415 Vantage Park Drive, 28203||326,800||2021|

 |FNB Tower - Charlotte||401 South Graham Street, 28202||326,000||2021|

 Charlotte, NC Green Office Space

 While not yet ranking in the Top 30 Green Office Markets in the U.S., green office space in Charlotte is growing, with numerous LEED certified projects scattered throughout the metropolitan area.

-The Duke Energy Center Building at 550 South Tyron Street in Charlotte is a prime example of green Class A office property.
-Constructed in 2009 this 1.3 million square foot office building was the first high-rise office building to be awarded the prestigious LEED Platinum certification.
+The Duke Energy Center Building at 550 South Tyron Street is a prime example of green Class A property.
+Constructed in 2009 this 1.3 million-square-foot property was the first high-rise to be awarded the prestigious LEED Platinum certification.

-The National Green Building Adoption Index for 2017 surveyed office buildings in the 30 largest U.S. markets and found that the percentage of green certified building has increased from less than 5% in 2005 to approximately 38% as of mid-2017.
+The National Green Building Adoption Index for 2017 surveyed buildings in the 30 largest U.S. office markets and found that the percentage of green certified properties has increased from less than 5% in 2005 to approximately 38% as of mid-2017.